gramirez77/10-sql-alchemy-hw/README.md

 * `climate.ipnyb`: a Jupyter notebook with step 1 resolution (SQLAlchemy practice).
 * `climate_app.py`: Standalone Python file with step 2 resolution (Flask+SQLAlchemy practice).

+All the optional challenges were completed as well.

 --Gilberto Ramirez (gramirez77@gmail.com)